567-labs/fastllm/docs/finetune-embedding.md

-# Boost your RAG: Fine-Tuning Text Embedding Models on Modal
+# Fine-Tuning Text Embedding Models with Sentence Transformers on Modal

 **TODO: make the intro better**

 Using a base text embedding model + Vector DB is just the start for building a performant embedding system (i.e. for RAG).
-Each task that involves an embedding model is a unique one that can be fine-tuned.
+Each task that involves an embedding model is a unique one that can be fine-tuned for.

 Having an embedding model that is fine-tuned for your specific task can greatly improve performance.
 There are a few ways of going about this: picking a performant embedding model, having a robust dataset to train your specific task on, and choosing the right way to train your embedding model.
 In this article, we will discuss how to approach all of these and specifically how to fine-tune an open-source sentence embedding model using [`SentenceTransformers`](https://www.sbert.net/index.html) and [Modal](https://modal.com/).
 We will also cover how to do hyperparameter optimization using [Optuna](https://optuna.org/) on Modal to maximize your fine-tuning performance.